sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/express-protecting-routes/README.md

 # Express: Protecting Routes with Passport

-Once a user can create an account and login with it to get a token, you can start protecting routes.
+Once users can create accounts and login with them to get tokens, you can start protecting routes.
 This means that any HTTP request going to a protected route must contain a valid token.
 If the token is valid, the user associated with it is looked up and added to the `request` object as `.user` in all future middleware and routes.
 Otherwise, the HTTP request is rejected with a `401 Unauthorized` status.

 ## Passport